 - Large groups can gather and interact virtually without any risk of physical exposure

-- AVR labs, Virtual Classrooms or Product Training
+- EON-XR labs, Virtual Classrooms or Product Training

 - Self Directed Learning: Co-created student learning content for deeper learning and engagement based on our guidelines